entropic-dev/entropic/docs/RFCs/package-toml.md

 - `"description"` - a short description of your package
 - `"homepage"` - a URL for your project's homepage
 - `"author"` - who wrote this package
+- `"repository"` - where does this code live

 These fields **MAY** or **MAY NOT** be validated by CLI tools or the server-side software, depending on the implmentation.